From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 No cash buffer despite high revenue

 Jian needed complete visibility into future cash.
-Not guessing when money arrives—knowing with 90%+ accuracy what cash position looks like 12 weeks out.
+Not guessing when money arrives—knowing with 90%+ accuracy what cash position will look like 12 weeks out.
+That’s what breaks at $95K if you don’t build it early: cash flow predictability collapses and stress increases even as revenue grows.

 Week 1: Building the 12-Week Forecast Template

-He needed a template showing cash reality 12 weeks ahead.
-Three components: expected revenue, planned expenses, and resulting reserves.
+Jian started with structure, not data.
+He needed a template that showed cash reality 12 weeks ahead, built from three components: expected revenue, planned expenses, and resulting reserves.

 Revenue Forecasting